How to Use this Catalog

 The Architectural, Civil, and Construction Engineering Technology and the Electrical Engineering Technology programs are accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).

 The Nashville State Community College Nursing Program has full approval status by the Tennessee Board of Nursing.
 The Board of Commissioners of the Accreditation Commission for Education in Nursing (ACEN, formerly the NLNAC) has granted the Nashville State Community College Nursing Program initial accreditation.
-The next scheduled accreditation site visit will be in Spring 2018.
+An accreditation site visit was held in February 2018; accreditation results pending.

 The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).